 The flu vaccine is to protect your child, family, and wider community from the flu virus.
-Please click on the link below to consent for your child to receive the flu vaccine in school.
+Please click on the link above to view school codes and dates for your school.
+Click the link below to consent for your child to receive the flu vaccine in school.
 If your child does not attend school, please call 01423 542360 to book in to a local clinic.
-Please take a moment to read the information supplied below:
+Please take a moment to read the information supplied below.

 Please ensure you have read the patient information leaflet – click here to view it.

 The video below offers advice regarding Porcine gelatine in the nasal flu vaccine.
 If you have any further questions please get in contact with the team directly.

 Frequently asked questions

 Yes, the nasal spray contains a highly processed form of gelatine (porcine gelatine), which is used in a range of essential medicines.